Alamofire/Alamofire/Documentation/Usage.md

 ### Response Handling

 Alamofire's `DataRequest` and `DownloadRequest` both have a corresponding response type: `DataResponse<Success, Failure: Error>` and `DownloadResponse<Success, Failure: Error>`.
 Both of these types are generic to the type serialized from the response as well as the error type returned.
 By default, all response values will produce the `AFError` error type (i.e. `DataResponse<Success, AFError>`).
-Alamofire uses the simpler `AFDataResponse<Success>` and `AFDownloadResponse<Success>`, which always have `AFError` error types. `UploadRequest`, as a subclass of `DataRequest`, uses the same `DataResponse`.
+Alamofire uses the simpler `AFDataResponse<Success>` and `AFDownloadResponse<Success>`, in it's public API, which always have `AFError` error types. `UploadRequest`, as a subclass of `DataRequest`, uses the same `DataResponse` type.

 Handling the `DataResponse` of a `DataRequest` or `UploadRequest` made in Alamofire involves chaining a response handler like `responseJSON` onto the `DataRequest`: